Course Outline

 - Network topology

-- Number of layers
+- Determining the number of layers

 - Direction of information flow

-- Number of nodes per layer
+- Node count per layer

 - Training neural networks via backpropagation

-- Deep Learning
+- Deep Learning concepts

 4. Understanding Support Vector Machines